Board Member Profiles

 Peter McCracken, Treasurer

-Serves on the Member Services, Budget, and Nominating Committees
+Serves on the Growth Planning, Member Services, Budget, and Governance committees

 Peter is a recent transplant to this area, having followed his wife to her new position at Ithaca College.
 He's excited about being more involved in a new community, especially through his participation with the Alternatives Board of Directors.
 In 2000, Peter and three others started a company in Seattle that provides services to libraries – including IC, Cornell and TC3.
 He's familiar with the challenges of starting and growing a small company, and believes that entrepreneurship, coupled with financial education and careful planning, can be an effective path to financial success for many.
 Peter looks forward to helping Alternatives achieve that goal for the people of Tompkins County and beyond.